Love Your Little Yarn Shop: Fibre Space

 We were fortunate to open the shop after Ravelry was started.
 Having this free online community for our industry is everything.
 The growth of Instagram also has helped us to show our product and inspirations.
 Because everything that we do is so visual, this platform is the perfect method for communicating with existing and potential customers and for our community to show us what they’ve done with our products.

-What does it mean to be a yarn-shop owner in the digital age?
+What does it mean to be a little yarn shop owner in the digital age?

 What do you love most about the industry?